tutor-web/tutorweb.buildout/README.rst

 4. ``bin/buildout``
 5. ``bin/instance fg``

+NB: You don't need to set up MySQL.
 By default, it will use a SQLite database ``quizdb.sqlite`` in the current directory.

-You can find the other repositories already checked out under ``src/``.
+All the other tutorweb repositories will be checked out for you under the ``src/`` directory.

 Running tests
 -------------